Skip to contents

 levellb

-If optimising the `level` parameter, this is the lower bound for the search.
+If optimizing the `level` parameter, this is the lower bound for the search.

 levelub

-If optimising the `level` parameter, this is the upper bound for the search.
+If optimizing the `level` parameter, this is the upper bound for the search.

 res

-If optimising the `level` parameter, this is the number of values to test.
+If optimizing the `level` parameter, this is the number of values to test.

 Value